 Physics

-The Physics Department is located, together with Chemistry, in the modern science block, called the Mawby Centre.
-There are three laboratories that are used primarily for Physics, as well as two smaller classrooms, designed for teaching Sixth Form sets.
+The Physics Department is located on the upper site.
+Four of our laboratories are in the Mawby Building and one in the Timberlake Building.
 A central Preparation Room and workshop provides the support services and acts as a base for the technicians.

-The Department is very well equipped and the emphasis in lessons is to include as much practical work as is possible.
-A large number of students choose to study Physics beyond the compulsory GCSE course, continuing to AS and A2 level, usually with four or five sets in each of the Lower Sixth and Upper Sixth years.
-We achieve excellent results in exams and in recent years, there has been an increase in the number of pupils who go on to take Physics at university.
+The Department is well equipped and the emphasis in lessons is to include as much practical work as is possible.
+A large number of students choose to study Physics GCSE and at A level.
+We currently have four sets in each of the Lower Sixth and Upper Sixth years.
+We achieve excellent results in exams and plenty of students go on to study Physics, Engineering or other similar subjects at university.

 Staff profiles